hoyjustin/Scout/README.md

 Scout
 =====
-Scout is an experimental application which tests the effectiveness of using bluetooth technology to gather customer data.
+Scout is an experimental application which tests the effectiveness of using bluetooth technology to gather customer data and track customers through retail space.

 Install